Vancouver, Washington: Economy

 The economic history of Vancouver reflects the region.
 Moving from a salmon- and trade-based indigenous economy by the Chinook people, the Hudson's Bay Company pioneered extractive industries such as the fur trade and timber.
 Subsistence agricultural gave way to market and export crops such as apples, strawberries and prunes.
-Largely bypassed by the railroad in the 1880s, when the Oregon Steam Navigation company would ferry trains across the river downstream from St. Helens, Oregon to Kalama, Washington, early downtown development was focused around Washington Street (where ferries arrived), lumber and Vancouver Barracks activities such as a large spruce mill for manufacturing airplanes.
+Largely bypassed by the railroad in the 1880s, when the Oregon Steam Navigation company would ferry trains across the river downstream from St. Helens, Oregon, to Kalama, Washington, early downtown development was focused around Washington Street (where ferries arrived), lumber and Vancouver Barracks activities such as a large spruce mill for manufacturing airplanes.
 A 1908 railroad swing bridge across the Columbia allowed greater industrial developments such as the Standifer Shipyard during the first world war.
 With the Interstate Bridge and Bonneville Dam Vancouver saw an industrial boom in the 1940s, including the Kaiser shipyard and Alcoa, as well as a Boise Cascade paper mill, just west of the Interstate Bridge.

 As the old-growth forests were depleted and heavy industry left the United States, Vancouver's economy largely changed to high tech and service industry jobs, with many residents commuting to Portland.
 Vancouver contains the corporate headquarters for Nautilus, Inc., ZoomInfo, Papa Murphy's Pizza and The Holland (parent company of the Burgerville restaurant chain).

 The Port of Vancouver USA operates a port on the Columbia River, which separates Oregon to the south and Washington to the north.
 It handles over 400 ocean-going vessels annually, as well as a number of barges which ply the river and its tributaries as far as Lewiston, Idaho.

 The Vancouver Energy project was a proposed crude oil transport hub in the Port of Vancouver USA.
 It was estimated to produce the equivalent of $1.6 billion in employment income during the terminal's construction and for its first 15 years of operation.
 Vancouver Energy ended its bid to build the hub in February 2018 following Governor Jay Inslee's rejection of the project.

+In 2017, there were 4,550 employer firms.
+2,143 of these firms were shown to be owned by men, and 943 were shown to be owned by women.
+556 of the firms were shown to be owned by minorities, and 3,234 were not shown to be owned by minorities.
+241 of these firms were owned by veterans.

 Largest employers

-According to the City's 2012 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the largest employers in the city are: